Symatem/Documentation/Storage/Ontology.md

 - And the complexity of search indices increases with the factorial function

 ### Why we are using BitMaps
-Ontologies could work without BitMaps but then even the simplest things would have to be expressed in an ugly and inefficient way.
+Ontologies could work without BitMaps as pure EAV stores but then all literals and binary data would be expressed in an ugly and inefficient way.
 For example: Numbers would be represented like we humans do using a sequence of symbols, so called digits, forming a positional notation.
-Let alone storing huge files like audio or video data would be nearly impossible.
+Let alone storing huge files like audio or video data would be very impractical.

 ### Order of Values with the same Entity and Attribute
 - User defined order